I will wrap up this series with a few additional points.

 Think you’re done with MBA goals?
-Think again… In the current global economic volatility, having a Plan B for your immediate post-MBA goal can be not only good planning for you, but also enhance your goal essay’s credibility.
+Think again… In the current global economic volatility, having a backup plan for your immediate post-MBA goal can be not only good planning for you, but also enhance your goal essay’s credibility.
 It’s particularly important if you’re targeting a difficult-to-enter industry (remember that VC-dreamer in the first post?) or changing careers.
 In fact, adcoms have specifically said that they welcome this recognition of reality; it gives them more confidence that you can get employed.

-I’m always surprised at how few people do roll-up-the-shirtsleeves research on their goals before writing essays.
+I’m always surprised at how few people do actual, real-life research on their goals before writing essays.
 Digging around on the web for a couple of hours or talking to people in careers related to your goals can yield rich detail for your essays.
 Moreover, mentioning this research in your essays enhances the sense of commitment to your chosen path.
 I suggest reading up on the industry and its current and future challenges, and conducting informational interviews regarding the industry or business function.

 Taking this step will enable you to write sharply and engagingly about your goals.
 It enhances the interest factor of the essay.
-Also it will prevent big mistakes like those of that Wharton reapplicant in the first post in this series.
+Also, it will prevent big mistakes like those of that Wharton reapplicant in the first post in this series.
 By presenting selected tidbits of your research in your essay you’ll show you’re resourceful and committed, and equally important you’ll show you have something to say, i.e., contribute.

-By Cindy Tokumitsu,Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 15+ years with Accepted.
+Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 20 years with Accepted.
 She would love to help you too.
 Want Cindy to help you get Accepted?
 Click here to get in touch!

 • Best MBA Programs, a free guide to selecting the right one for you

 • The Importance of Defining Your MBA Goal